 (Reafﬁrmed Case #17-1 May, 1988.
 Transferred to Article 13 November, 1994.
 Revised November, 2001.)

 Client A dropped in to see his friend, REALTOR® B, who had recently provided professional services to Client A’s company.
-Client A said the company was sending him on business to the Far East; that the trip would involve a good deal of air travel in remote areas; and that he would like to leave a power of attorney with his wife while he was gone “just in case.”
+Client A said the company was sending him on business to China; that the trip would involve a good deal of air travel in remote areas; and that he would like to leave a power of attorney with his wife while he was gone “just in case.”
 He asked REALTOR® B if he would prepare a power of attorney for him and REALTOR® B said, “It’s a simple document.
 I’ll be glad to prepare one for you,” and did.

 REALTOR® B’s defense was that he understood Client A’s request to be essentially for a real estate service since from his general knowledge of Client A’s personal affairs, he knew that Client A could have no reason for giving his wife a power of attorney except to put her in a position to act in real estate transactions.
 He contended that because his preparation of a legal document was directly related to real estate matters, he had rendered real estate, not legal, services to Client A.